Sinner Sets Up Nadal Clash In Rome Second Round - UrduPoint

 Aslan Karatsev matched Sinner with his 20th win of the season.
 The Russian beat Miomir Kecmanovic 7-6 (7/2), 6-4 in the opening round.
 Only Stefanos Tsitsipas and Andrey Rublev have won more ATP matches this year (27).

+Djokovic and Nadal have accounted for 14 of the past 16 titles at the Foro Italico.

+Lorenzo Musetti, who shocked Stan Wawrinka and Kei Nishikori last year as a qualifier in Rome, advanced when Miami Open winner Hubert Hurkacz retired due to injury while trailing 6-4, 2-0.

-Kei Nishikori overcame Fabio Fognini 6-3, 6-4 in a meeting of former top-10 players.
+Nishikori overcame Fabio Fognini 6-3, 6-4 in a meeting of former top-10 players, with Marin Cilic seeing off Alexander Bublik in three sets.

-Reigning women's French Open champion Iga Swiatek advanced when Alison Riske retired in the first set of their opening-round encounter, while Coco Gauff outlasted Yulia Putintseva 7-5, 4-6, 6-4.
+Reigning French Open women's champion Iga Swiatek progressed when Alison Riske retired with a foot problem in the first set, while Coco Gauff outlasted Yulia Putintseva 7-5, 4-6, 6-4.

 Petra Kvitova recovered from a dreadful start to overhaul Magda Linette of Poland 1-6, 6-0, 6-2.